 Kaden offers this advice to students: “Don’t let challenges hold you back.
 I didn’t know about the Student Success Advocates before Jon introduced himself, and I would definitely recommend that more people get into contact with them because they know a bunch of resources on campus that can help students succeed.”

 Congratulations to Kaden who was accepted into the Master of Science program in Geography at the University of Canterbury in New Zealand.
 He plans to begin classes in spring of 2017 and may try to transfer to the Ph.D. program after his first year.
 All good wishes, Kaden!

-YoungJae Shin, pre-Bioengineering and German minor
+YoungJae Shin, pre-Bioengineering major, German minor

 YoungJae Shin is a sophomore completing prerequisites for the Bioengineering major and pursuing a minor in German.
 On graduating from high school in Provo, he returned to South Korea to fulfill his two-year military service duty.
 His interest in the German language and culture then led him on a six-month odyssey in Germany.